 A NO ZONE For Cell Phones

 One of those is most definitely at the dinner table.
 Considering how busy our schedules are, most families rarely get to sit down and have a meal together anymore.
 On the rare occasions it does happen, technology shouldn’t be allowed to interfere.

 One of the main reasons for all of these positive outcomes is what happens at the dinner table.
 Parents get a chance to actually talk with their kids.
 They find out what is happening in their lives.
 They also get to observe their children and may be able to spot early signs of behavior changes or other indicators that things just aren’t quite right.

 No No At Night

-More and more studies show that when technology is allowed in kids bedrooms it interferes with them getting adequate sleep.
-Some will stay up too late doing homework, others are secretly texting friends until all hours.
-Even the blue light that many of these devices emit messes with the body’s natural circadian rhythms and can keep kids from getting quality rest.
+More and more studies show that when technology is allowed in kids’ bedrooms, it interferes with them getting adequate sleep.
+Some stay up too late doing homework; others secretly text friends until all hours and check social media.

 Consider having a designated overnight charging parking lot where everyone in the family puts their phones before bed.
-It’s not just good for the tweens and teens, moms and dads can benefit from better shut eye as well.
-Plus, what a great way to role model good choices.
+It’s not just good for tweens and teens, but moms and dads can also benefit from improved sleep.

-You Break It You Pay For It
+You Break It, You Pay For It

-Make sure your tweens and teens are aware of exactly how much is invested in their devices.
-Establish a policy from the beginning about their responsibility when it comes to repairs or replacement.
+Ensure your tweens and teens know exactly how much is invested in their devices.
+Establish a policy from the beginning about their responsibility regarding repairs or replacement.

 It also doesn’t hurt for them to have a little skin in the game up front.
 Perhaps a condition of them getting any of these devices in the first place is that they have to pay for part of it.

 Technology Use Will Be Monitored